-Welcome to Dragon Week, a celebration of all things Dragon!
+Welcome to Dragon Week: Tokyo Drift, a celebration of all things Dragon!

-But we decided this isn’t entirely fair to our poor dragon friends, so we took a different angle this year and asked our conquering heroes: how would you survive an ADVENTURER attack?
+But in 2020, we decided this isn’t entirely fair to our poor dragon friends, so we took a different angle and asked our conquering heroes: how would you survive an ADVENTURER attack?

 The results: CHAOTIC.
 The advice: ON POINT.
 The presentation: FIRE (literally…things got a little toasty over here).

-Check out ‘How to Survive an Adventurer Attack 101’ here!
+Help us take a look back at ‘How to Survive an Adventurer Attack 101’!

 Sneeze on them (they will drown in the mucus).